Weighted Brunn-Minkowski Theory I: On Weighted Surface Area Measures: Local log-submodularity

 \end{cor}

-Due to using a geometric series to approximate the Taylor series in Lemma~\ref{l:gaussian_integral} the above result is still not sharp.
-If we allow $\beta$ to depend on $p$, then we can avoid this by using Jensen's inequality.
+From using a geometric series to approximate the Taylor series in Lemma~\ref{l:gaussian_integral}, the above result is still not sharp.
+If we allow $\beta$ to depend on $p$, then we can improve our bound by using Jensen's inequality.
 For simplicity, we consider only the case when $R=1.$ For general $R$, the quantities $\beta$ and $p$ would depend on $R$ as well. \begin{lem} Suppose $p,n\geq 1$ and pick $\beta$ so that $\beta \geq 1+\frac{1}{p-1}$.
-Then, one has
+Then,